 1. Google Calendar

-Although there are countless computer-based programs to help you manage your time, Google Calendar is a professional time-planner that helps you organise your daily tasks for free.
+Although there are countless computer-based programs to help you manage your time, pay people to do your homework is a professional time-planner that helps you organise your daily tasks for free.
 Have you ever told a colleague that you would stop by their desk at a certain time and then forget about it when the time came?
 This is where a time-planner like Google Calendar comes in handy.